 After breakfast, look forward to a day of game spotting on safari on the Chobe riverfront and surrounding area.
 Keep an eye out for the distinctive African fish eagle, quite similar in appearance to the North American bald eagle.
 This magnificent bird of prey has an easily recognizable call – ask your guide to mimic it for you – and its snow white head, breast and tail stand out as it perches on the branches of tall riverine trees.
 The other special residents of the Chobe riverfront area are the puku antelope which you might see grazing on the floodplains, and the rare Chobe bushbuck, a very shy and mostly nocturnal antelope.
 Accommodation: Bush Ways Chobe Camp.
 Meal plan: Breakfast, Lunch, Dinner.

 After breakfast, your incredible safari through Botswana rounds off with a cruise on the Chobe river affording a closer look at the aquatic animals and birds not easily approached during a game drive.
 After the cruise, your guide will transfer you to a designated drop-off point in Kasane arriving at 12h00.
 The small town of Kasane, spread out along the south bank of the Chobe river, is the main town servicing the Chobe region.
 Kasane is essentially almost part of the Chobe National Park as there are no boundary fences separating the village from the park and residents are used to occasionally sharing the streets with game such as elephant and hippo.
 Kasane is also a great jump-off point for a visit or tour to the spectacular Victoria Falls, only 87km/54mi away.
 Meal plan: Breakfast.

 Safari Price (quoted in USD)

-*** Day 6 needs to co-incide with the following Dates for 2021 (the fully guided portion of the itinerary)
+*** Day 6 needs to co-incide with the following Departures Dates for 2022 (the fully guided portion of the itinerary)